 Rural Action is partnering with Virginia Tech and other universities, non-profit organizations, and government agencies, to expand access to forest farming information and opportunities in the Appalachian region of Ohio and its neighboring states.

 The Appalachian region is a valuable source of NTFPs that may offer alternative income opportunities for landowners.
 This page provides landowners with information about economically important species that can be cultivated in the forest understory.

-Rural Action has been offering high quality stratified American ginseng seed, goldenseal rootlets, and ramp bulbs for planting since 1999.
+Rural Action has been offering high quality stratified American ginseng seed and ramp bulbs for planting since 1999.

 For many landowners, managing and restoring the land you have bought or inherited is a primary goal.
 Often times, how to start this process isn’t clear.
 Our goal is to help put you in touch with the resources you need to appropriately manage your land to increase aesthetics, value, and biological activity for many years to come.